 Though I passed through Gmünd-České Velenice half a dozen times from 1987 to 1989, I never had any reason to get off the train and had no idea what the town was really like.
 When I saw on the map that a recent travel-writing research trip would take through the area, I knew this time I had to stop over.

 On this trip, I’d be driving (and not taking the train).
-This was a fortunate choice because once I stepped into České Velenice’s oversized – and nearly empty -- train station, I realized that not many trains pass through here these days.
-The Vienna-Prague line was diverted through Brno some time in the 1990s, and it’s clear the station and town are still coping with the railroad relegation.
+This was fortunate because once I stepped into České Velenice’s oversized – and nearly empty -- train station, I realized that not many trains pass through here these days.
+The Vienna-Prague line was re-routed through Brno sometime in the 1990s, and it’s clear the station and town are still coping with the railroad relegation.

 Or maybe residents are still uncomfortable with the fact that České Velenice and Gmünd are now, once again, essentially one place?
 It’s hard to say.
 It may take many more decades before residents of both parts of town fully re-embrace their shared geographic and historic identity.